Hey There Lonely Girl

 "Hey There Lonely Girl" is a song released in 1969 by Eddie Holman.
 The original version "Hey There Lonely Boy" was recorded in 1963 by Ruby & the Romantics.
 It was a hit for both of them.
 It has since been recorded by many other artists.

 Ruby & the Romantics version

 The group's original 1963 recording was a Top 30 hit, peaking at #27 on the Billboard Hot 100 pop chart.
 "Hey There Lonely Boy" also reached #5 on Billboard's Middle-road singles chart.

 Eddie Holman version

-In 1969, Eddie Holman released his own version of the song.
+In 1969, Holman released his own version of the song.
 It peaked at number 2 on the U.S. Billboard Hot 100 pop chart in 1970.
-On the US soul singles chart, it went to number 4.
+On the U.S. soul singles chart, it went to number 4.
 It peaked at number 1 on the Canadian RPM chart and number 42 on the Australian chart.
 Four years after its US / Canadian release, the single went to number 4 on the UK Singles Chart; it is his highest charting single in each country.